dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2040: Belonging connects individuals to community and culture.
+### T2040: National pride connects us to community and heritage.

 |Support|
 |---|